 Depending on the size of your home and gutters, you might also want to climb a ladder to go to the roof of the home.
 Or, if you don’t want to do this yourself, you can contract a tradesperson to do so, and provide cleanup services on the roof.
 This is a good time to assess your home, the gutters, roof, and address any possible issues which are found, while these services are being performed on top and outside of your home.

 Cleaning your gutters shouldn’t take more than 1-2 hours for professionals; even if they check the sewage system.
-The cost will typically be a flat rate per hour or based on labour costs.
-For this duration of a project, expect to pay £150-250, to clean the entire gutter system of the home.

 If gutter replacement or repair services are to be completed, this can take anywhere from several hours, up to 2-3 days.
 Of course, this depends on the home’s size, and the degree of damage, or if all gutters have to be replaced.
 If this is the case, the cost will obviously depend on the new guttering system, cost of labour, and the plumber/contractor you choose to hire, to perform the services.